Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?

 4. Corrosion in plug connectors

 Corrosion in the connectors is also a common problem when it comes to a faulty temperature gauge.
-Clean and spray electronic cleaner in the connector at the sensor, the engine control unit connector and the cluster’s connector.
+Clean and spray electronic cleaner in the connector at the sensor, the engine control unit’s connector, and the cluster’s connector.

 5. Bad Thermostat

 The thermostat restricts the coolant from flowing through the radiator.
-If this gets stuck on wide open, the temperature might not reach the optimal temperature.
+If this gets stuck wide open, the temperature might not reach the optimal level.

 You can read more about thermostats here: Faulty Thermostat Symptoms & Causes